Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime: Quasibound states

-In what follows, as a second validation of this approach, we solve the characteristic resonance equation (\ref{eq:characteristic_resonance_equation_KNBH}) for the particular cases of the Schwarzschild ($a=Q=0$) and Kerr ($Q=0$) black holes and compare our analytical results with the numerical ones obtained by Dolan \cite{PhysRevD.76.084001}.
-Next, we will present the quasibound state spectrum in the charged and rotating case, that is, in the KNBH spacetime and then we compare our analytical results with the ones obtained by Furuhashi and Nambu \cite{ProgTheorPhys.112.983}; they used two approaches: numerical and analytic approximation.
+In what follows, as a second validation of this approach, we solve the characteristic resonance equation (\ref{eq:characteristic_resonance_equation_KNBH}) for the particular cases of Schwarzschild ($a=0$, $Q=0$) and Kerr ($Q=0$) black holes, and then we compare our analytical results with the numerical ones obtained by Dolan \cite{PhysRevD.76.084001}.
+Next, we will present the spectrum of quasibound state frequencies in the KNBH spacetime and then we will compare our analytical results with the ones obtained by Furuhashi and Nambu \cite{ProgTheorPhys.112.983}; they used two approaches: numerical and analytic approximation.

 From here on, we set $M=1$, which means that $r$ and $a$ will be measured in units of $M$, and $\mu$ and $\omega$ in units of $1/M$.
 Thus, our results will be given in terms of the gravitational coupling $M\mu$, which is the (dimensionless) product of the black hole mass $M$ and the scalar field mass $\mu$.